-Many Amazon sellers put efforts on defensive strategies, like sourcing exclusive cutting-edge and high demand products, for the purpose to avoid the market share impact as much as possible from other merchants selling the same ones with lower pricing.
+Many Amazon sellers put effort into defensive strategies.
+They’re like sourcing exclusive cutting-edge and high-demand products.
+It’s for the purpose to avoid the market share impact as much as possible from other merchants selling the same ones with lower pricing.
 It’s a kind of product competition protection on Amazon and gains a good profit margin sustainably.

-This approach is absolutely correct, but the point is sourcing and managing well an exclusive product are not easy, because you might spend much investment on R&D or paying off exclusive fees, or the product is totally a brand new concept you develop, which needs time to educate consumers through marketing effort.
+This approach is absolutely correct.
+But the point is sourcing and managing well an exclusive product is not easy.
+It’s because you might spend much investment on R&D or paying off exclusive fees.
+Or the product is totally a brand new concept you develop.
+It needs time to educate consumers through marketing efforts.
 So, once you have top-selling products, you are not willing to see its profit margin keeps going down.
-Furthermore, relying on one or two golden products to survive is risky in the business world nowadays as well, because consumer demand is changing pretty fast and other following merchants also are reacting very fast.
+Furthermore, relying on one or two golden products to survive is risky in the business world nowadays as well.
+It’s because consumer demand is changing pretty fast and other following merchants also are reacting very fast.

-Thus, no matter you are implementing a product deep-dive GTM strategy or diversified product lines tactics, you need to implement more advanced strategies to sell the best pricing with the lowest cost.
+Thus, no matter you are implementing a product deep-dive GTM strategy or diversified product lines tactics.
+You need to implement more advanced strategies to sell the best pricing at the lowest cost.
 This is a core principle, for the purpose to gain and maintain a good profit margin as an Amazon seller.

 In this article, I would share with you 3 tips, from product price, operation cost to marketing strategy perspectives.
-You could learn how to automate pricing reacted on the market, optimize operation cost, and leverage marketing to boost sales, for the purpose to gain and sustain a good profit margin.
+You could learn how to automate pricing reacted on the market, optimize operation cost.
+These can help you learn how to leverage marketing to boost sales.
+It’s for the purpose to gain and sustain a good profit margin.
 Let’s go!!

 What’s A Good Profit Margin

 You’re the final gatekeeper to decide how much profit to earn from a product listed on Amazon.
-For example, if you are selling high-tech camera products and they’re in high demand with less direct competitors, you might expect higher-margin such as 30~40% or even more.
-On the other hand, if you are selling FMCG products with lots of competitive merchants on the same search result page, you might be totally okay on lower profit margin such 5~10% or even lower, because you’re aiming more sales volume to capture market share, instead of profit from each transaction.
+For example, you are selling high-tech camera products and they’re in high demand with fewer direct competitors.
+And then you might expect higher-margin such as 30~40% or even more.
+On the other hand, you are selling FMCG products with lots of competitive merchants on the same search result page.
+You might be totally okay with a lower profit margin such as 5~10% or even lower.
+It’s because you’re aiming for more sales volume to capture market share, instead of profit from each transaction.

-Secondly – A good profit margin is an objective
+Good profit margin or not is an objective

-The rude reality is selling activities on Amazon is dynamic and real-time to change.
-It means you would have on-going competitors on Amazon who are selling the same products or substitute ones day by day.
-They might have more features or sell at lower prices, which is affecting your store sales performance at the end.
-So, a mature product category can be easier to estimate the profit margin based on existing merchant selling performance and est.cost.
+The rude reality is selling activities on Amazon are dynamic and real-time to change.
+It means you would have ongoing competitors on Amazon who are selling the same products or substitute ones day by day.
+They might have more features or sell at lower prices.
+It is affecting your store sales performance in the end.
+So, a mature product category can be easier to estimate the profit margin based on existing merchant selling performance and est. cost.

 Amazon best sellers list in a different category and Google shopping insight search volume

-If your product cost is not changed, the sale price setting is being affected by other merchants in fact, which forces you to lower pricing down due to sales dropping and affect your final profit margin if your price setting is too high or too low.
-Therefore, as an Amazon product sourcing specialist before launching on the store, she or he should research product selling performance, needs to forecast if this product is worthy to investing from a market perspective.
+If your product cost is not changed, the sale price setting is being affected by other merchants in fact.
+It forces you to lower pricing down due to sales dropping and affects your final profit margin.
+Particularly when your price setting is too high or too low.
+Therefore, as an Amazon product sourcing specialist before launching on the store, she or he should research product selling performance.
+It’s because she or he needs to forecast if this product is worthy of investing in from a market perspective.

-If it’s worth to investing, what expected profit margin should be.
-Otherwise, if the profit margin is too low to earn (Such as less than 5%) meanwhile your business doesn’t need additional products to increase store items anymore and sales volume, it should sunset before launching.
+If it’s worth investing, what expected profit margin should be.
+Otherwise, the profit margin is too low to earn (Such as less than 5%).
+Meanwhile, your business doesn’t need additional products to increase store items anymore and sales volume.
+It should sunset before launching.

 3 Tips To Sustain Good Profit Margin

-For example, if now you are selling camera accessory A at US$39,99, and probably US$38,99 is your bottom rate, so you should set up a min. & max original pricing you can earn the expected profit, and tell the platform AI to help and adjust accordingly among competitors.
+For example, now you are selling camera accessory A at US$39,99, and probably US$38,99 is your bottom rate.
+So you should set up a min. & max original pricing you can earn the expected profit.
+And it tells the platform AI to help and adjust accordingly among competitors.